 The condensed statistics contained in this volume, unless otherwise stated in connection with the individual tables, represent, or are based upon, official figures collated and published under the various laws of the United States or those of other countries to which they may relate.
-The sources to which the various tables are credited will indicate where application should be made for additional details, with exception that certain tables for which no credit appears are derived from regular reports of the Bureau of Foreign and Domestic Commerce, Department of Commerce, and that Table No. 347 is derived mainly from corresponding data presented in less extended form in the previous body of the book.
+The sources to which the various tables are credited will indicate where application should be made for additional details, with the exception that certain tables for which no conditional details, with the exception that certain tables for which no conditional details, with the exception that certain tables for which no conditional details, with the exception that certain tables for which no conditional details, with the exception that certain tables for which no conditional details, with the exception that certain tables for which no conditional details are presented from regular reports of the Bureau of Foreign and Domestic to the conditional details of commerce, and that Table No. 385 is derived largely from corresponding data presented for shorter periods in previous tables.

 General imports.-Tables Nos.
-234 and 235 embrace imported articles entered at the customhouses for immediate consumption and imported articles entered for warehouse.
-The statements of importe entered for consumption, Tables Nos.
-241, 242, and 243, embrace imported articles entered for immediate consumption and imported articles withdrawn from warehouse for consumption.
-The statement of general imports and the statement of imports entered for consumption for any period will always differ to the extent that the value of entries for warehouse for consumption.
+241 and 242 embrace imported articles entered at the customhouses for immediate consumption and imported articles entered for warehouse.
+The statements of imports entered for consumption, Tables Nos.
+248, 249, and 250, embrace imported articles entered for immediate consumption and imported articles withdrawn from warehouse for consumption.
+The statement of general imports and the statement of imports entered for consumption for any period will always differ to the extent that the value of entries for warehouse for the period differs from the value of withdrawals from warehouse for consumption.
 The term "entry for consumption" is the technical name of the import entry made at the customhouse, and does not imply that the goods have been actually consumed, but simply that they have been delivered into the custody of the imported and that the duties have been paid on the dutiable portion.
+Some of them may be afterwards exported.

-Import values.-All invoices of imported merchandise shall be made out in the currency of the place or country from whence the importations shall be made, or, if purchased, or agreed to be purchased, in the currency actually paid, agreed upon, or to be paid therefor, shall could a correct, complete, and detailed description of such merchandise and of the packages, wrapplings, or other coverings containing it, and shall be made in triplicate or in quadruplicate in case of merchandise intended for immediate transportation without appraisement, and signed by the person owning or shipping the same, it the merchandise has been actually purchased, or price agreed upon, fixed, or determined, or by the manufacturer or owner thereof, if the same has been procured otherwise than by purchase, or agreement of purchase, or by the duly authorized agent of such purchaser, seller, manufacturer, or owner.
+Import values.-All invoices of imported merchandise shall be made out in the currency of the place or country from whence the importations shall be made, or, if purchased, or agreed to be purchased, in the currency actually paid, agreed upon, or to be paid therefor, shall contain a correct, complete, and detailed description of such merchandise and of the packages, wrappings, or other coverings containing it, and shall be made in triplicate or in quadruplicate in case of merchandise intended for immediate transportation without appraisement, and signed by the person owning or shipping the same, if the merchandise has been actually purchased, or price agreed upon, fixed, or determined, or by the manufacturer or owner thereof, if the same has been procured otherwise than by purchase, or agreement of purchase, or by the duly authorized agent of such purchaser, seller, manufacturer, or owner.